lees-oz/terra-parity/README.md

   ]
 }
 ```
-or use **Settings->Workspace->Extensions->Terra parity** UI using button "Add Item"
+or use VS Code UI - **Settings->Workspace->Extensions->Terra parity** and add paths one by one with `Add Item` button
 <p align="center">
 <img src="images/config.png" alt="drawing" width="700"/>
 </p>

 You could use **User** settings as opposed to the **Workspace** settings.
-But using Workspace settings is handier in case you work with multiple IaC repositories, having different environments and paths.
+Howeever using **Workspace** settings is handier in case you work with multiple IaC repositories, having different environments and paths.

 ## Use
-1. Open one of the environment IaC file in the **Editor**.
+1. Open one of the environment IaC files in **Editor**.
 <p align="center">
 <img src="images/open.png" alt="drawing" width="700"/>
 </p>

-2. Run command *Terra parity* from command palette (`⇧⌘P`) or use hotkey `⌃E` for Mac OS or `Ctrl+Alt+E` for Windows & Linux.
+2. Run *Terra parity* from command palette (`⇧⌘P`) or use hotkey `⌃E` for Mac OS or `Ctrl+Alt+E` for Windows & Linux.
 <p align="center">
 <img src="images/invoke.png" alt="drawing" width="700"/>
 </p>

-3. *Terra parity* will determine the *opened file*'s environment based on configured *Environments paths* and for every other environment will try to find the *corresponding file*. *Corresponding file* is the file located under the other environment's and the same subpath as the *opened file*'s subpath from its environment.
-The file will be compared with opened file's content and the menu item will be rendered.
+3. *Terra parity* will determine the *opened file*'s environment (based on configured *Environments paths*) and the subpath and for every other environment will try to find the *corresponding file* - file located under same subpath of another environment path. *Opened file*'s content will be compared with *Corresponding file*'s content and the menu item will be rendered displaying the comparison result.

 - In case the files contents are **same**, the menu will indicate it with text "Match".
-Upon selection the corresponding resource file will be revealed in **Explorer** and opened in **Editor**.
 <p align="center">
 <img src="images/match.png" alt="drawing" width="550"/>
 </p>

-When selected:
+Upon selection the corresponding resource file will be revealed in **Explorer** and opened in **Editor**:
 <p align="center">
 <img src="images/navigate.png" alt="drawing" width="1000"/>
 </p>

 - In case the files contents **differ**, the menu will indicate it with text "Different".
-Upon selection the files comparison will be opened.
 <p align="center">
 <img src="images/diff.png" alt="drawing" width="550"/>
 </p>

-When selected:
+Upon selection the files comparison will be opened:
 <p align="center">
 <img src="images/comparison.png" alt="drawing" width="1000"/>
 </p>

 - In case the file **doesn't exist** on that environment, the menu will indicate it with text "Not found".
-Upon selection the opened file will be copied to corresponding environment's location.
 <p align="center">
 <img src="images/not-found.png" alt="drawing" width="550"/>
 </p>

-When selected:
+Upon selection the opened file will be copied to corresponding environment's location:
 <p align="center">
 <img src="images/new.png" alt="drawing" width="1000"/>
 </p>